OverlordAkise/website-sources/luctus_wiki/docs/general/1_lua_engine.md

  - math.Rand, math.Clamp - garrysmod lua functions

 gLUA is also single-threaded and the main execution thread of the gmod "runtime".
-If you run a very expensive function in a `for` loop on a client then the window becomes unresponsive and the game may freeze.
+If you run a very expensive function in a `for` loop on a client then the game becomes unresponsive and freezes.
-If you have unoptimised functions on a server then the whole server is going to lag behind and maybe become unplayable.
+If you have unoptimised functions on a server then the whole server is going to lag.

 The binding of source engine to LUA is done via hooks.
 The source engine calls a hook, e.g. serversided PlayerSay, whenever such an event, e.g. a player sends a chat message, happens ingame.
 This also means, if a hook runs way too long and gets called very often, that the engine waits for the response and thus starts to lag.
 This can be easily observed if you have a very long `sql.Query` in a `net.Receive` function on the server: The whole server freezes until the database returns the result.
 (This problem happened with luctus_logs in the beginning but is fixed since beta)

+## Max RAM usage

+This was tested on a 32bit installation of garry's mod.
+Random strings were assigned in a loop until gmod returned `[ERROR] not enough memory` errors when assigning more variables.
+All these values are the return value of `collectgarbage("count")` which is the "kilobytes of memory used by Lua". (quoted from the wiki)

+ - SV: ~2.372.236
+ - CL: ~2.523.367

+These are the values where any new assignment returns a "not enough memory" error.
+A manual garbage collection will not help in these situations as the GC runs regularly anyways.